valeriahhdez/engineer-the-docs/docs/blog/doc-ops.md

 - Collaboration: Docs are created and maintained by cross-functional teams (developers, writers, support, etc.)
 - Automation: Tools like CI/CD pipelines, static site generators, and version control automate doc updates, publishing, and testing.
-- Integration: Docs are treated as part of the product lifecycle, not an afterthought, they’re versioned, reviewed, and deployed alongside code.
+- Integration: Docs are treated as part of the product lifecycle, not an afterthought; they’re versioned, reviewed, and deployed alongside code.
 - User-centricity: Docs are continuously improved based on user feedback and analytics.

-Because of its close relationship to DevOps, DocOps typically relies on a Docs-as-Code approach.
+Because of its close relationship to DevOps, DocOps typically relies on a docs-as-code approach.
 It automates publishing, testing, and deployment through continuous integration and delivery (CI/CD) pipelines.

 Practicing DocOps means getting comfortable with version control, markup languages, scripting, static site generators, Docker containers, and linters.
 The person who keeps this chaos functional is often called a documentation engineer (or docs engineer for short).

 In short:
 DocOps is to documentation what DevOps is to software delivery (but with less Python and more Markdown).

-## Why DocOps matters
+## Why DocOps matters?

 DocOps helps teams ship documentation as quickly and reliably as they ship code.
 It reduces manual work, keeps docs in sync with fast-moving products, and prevents the dreaded “outdated since last quarter” problem.